filecoin-project/lily/schemas/README.md

 The major version is 0 unless a table called `visor_version` exists with a single row containing the major version number.
 A new major schema should create and populate this table in its base SQL.

-Every running instance of Visor now takes a shared advisory lock in the database to indicate their presence.
+Every running instance of Lily now takes a shared advisory lock in the database to indicate their presence.
 A schema migration requires an exclusive advisory lock which will fail if there are any existing locks already taken.
-This ensures that migrations are only performed by a single instance of Visor.
+This ensures that migrations are only performed by a single instance of Lily.

 ## When to write a schema migration